 - Earnings from winning horse races

-- Commissions form selling Insurance
+- Commissions from selling Insurance

 - Any payment in respect of National Saving Scheme, etc.